aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Draw Rectangle Java in PostScript with Aspose.Page
+# Generate a Rectangle in PostScript Using Aspose.Page for Java

 ## Introduction